STUDENTS SHOULD ARRIVE ON TIME.

 - First waiters should arrive approximately fifteen minutes before the start of the meal.

-- First waiters are responsible for setting the table and for clearing the soup course.
+- First waiters are responsible for setting and bringing food to the table.

-- Second waiters are responsible for clearing the table after the main course and bringing/clearing dessert.
+- Second waiters are responsible for clearing the table after the main course and dessert.

-- Waiters should pick up salad bowls, glasses, and dessert plates at individual places; dinner plates may be passed, individually, around the table to the waiter.
+- Dinner plates may be passed, individually, around the table to the waiter.

-- Plates should not be scraped at the dining table.
+- Plates should not be scraped at the dining table; scraping should occur at the waiter stand.

-- If a waiter is not present for any reason, or cannot wait, the next student on the table list is the substitute.
+- If a waiter is not present for any reason, or cannot wait, the next student on the table roster is the substitute.

 - The downstairs dining hall (the Parker Room) is only for people not assigned to an upstairs table.

-- Kitchen chiefs, dish crew, milk crew, and dessert crew may eat in the Parker Room before starting their work assignments.
+- Student dining hall crews may eat in the Parker Room before starting their work assignments.